2007 San Francisco 49ers season

-The 2007 San Francisco 49ers season was the franchise's 62nd season, and 58th in the National Football League.
+The 2007 San Francisco 49ers season was the franchise's 62nd season, and 58th in the National Football League (NFL).
 They ended their season with a disappointing record of 5–11 in 2007, failing to improve upon their 7–9 record from 2006.
-The 49ers offense struggled all season long as offensive coordinator Jim Hostler was subject to much scrutiny and criticism regarding his playcalling and starting quarterback Alex Smith injured his shoulder early in the season.
-This season is also noted for being Bryant Young's last season, the last remaining member of the Super Bowl XXIX team.
+The 49ers offense struggled all season long—starting quarterback Alex Smith injured his shoulder early in the season, and newly promoted offensive coordinator Jim Hostler was the subject of much scrutiny and criticism regarding his play calling.
+Hostler was fired following the season.

+2007 is also noted for being defensive lineman Bryant Young's final season; the future Hall of Fame enshrinee was the last remaining member of San Francisco's Super Bowl XXIX championship team.